bhaskarvilles/loveit-hugo/content/posts/2023-04-26-chat-gpt-with-browsing.md

 title: "The Evolution of AI: Introducing GPT-3.5 With Live Browsing"
 date: 2023-04-26
 categories: [ AI, Chat GPT, OpenAI ]
+description: "The Evolution of AI: Introducing GPT-3.5 With Live Browsing.
+The Next Frontier in Language Models - Accessing Real-time Information"
 ---
 > The Next Frontier in Language Models - Accessing Real-time Information